-Summary: At the high school level, all 24 Local School Systems (LSS) are implementing personal financial literacy education in courses required for graduation.
-Sixteen LSS embed personal financial literacy education in a course required for graduation (typically Social Studies/Government), and eight LEAs have a financial literacy education graduation requirement.
+Summary: At the high school level, all 24 Local Education Agencies (LEA) are implementing personal financial literacy education in courses required for graduation.
+Seventeen LEAs embed personal financial literacy education in a course required for graduation (typically Social Studies/ Government), and seven LEAs have a financial literacy education graduation requirement.

-Allegan y County: Contact Joseph Brewer at 301.729.1105 / joseph.brewer@acpsmd.org 3-5 3-5 Elementary school grade band (3-5) students are provided instruction through integrated lessons within the core ACPS elementary curriculum.
+LOCAL EDUCATION AGENCY IMPLEMENTATION Allegany County Contact: Joseph Brewer at 301.729.1105 / joseph.brewer@acpsmd.org 3-5 Elementary school grade band (3-5) students are provided instruction through integrated lessons within the core ACPS elementary curriculum.
 Evidence: Students are provided instruction through integrated lessons within the core elementary curriculum, and elementary students are not given an assessment to measure financial literacy knowledge and skills.
 6-8 Middle school grade band (6-8) students are provided instruction through integrated lessons within the Family and Consumer Sciences, Social Science, and Mathematics curricula.
 In addition, students in grades 6-7 participate in Vault and FutureSmart through EverFi.
 Eighth grade students are required to participate in Venture from EverFi.
 Evidence: EverFi's pre- and post-assessment along with locally developed classroom assessments are used to measure financial literacy knowledge and skills.
-9-12 High school grade band (9-12) students are provided instruction through a locally developed / 12 course.
-The half-credit, 870-Personal Finance Literacy, course is offered during the fall and spring semesters to all students grades 9 through 12.
+9-12 High school grade band (9-12) students are provided instruction through a locally developed course.
+The half-credit, 870-Personal Finance Literacy, course is offered during the fall and spring semesters to all students in grades 9 through 12.
 High schools also are supplementing the locally developed course with online financial literacy lessons through EverFi.
 To ensure compliance with COMAR regulations; the ACPS Board of Education has included successful completion of this course as a local graduation requirement.
 Evidence: A variety of assessments including benchmark exams, classroom assessments, unit assessments, and EverFi's pre-and post-assessments are used to ensure mastery.
-Anne Arundel: Contact Skip Lee at 410-222-5490 / wlee@aacps.org 3-5 AACPS students in our elementary schools meet the financial literacy requirements through two specific content areas, Reading and Social Studies.
-Our Reading Series has a strong Financial Literacy alignment in the reading selections for grades K - 5.
-Additionally, our Social Studies content focusing on economics is also aligned with the financial literacy standards.
-Our Mathematics curriculum also addresses the value of money and introduces students to savings.
-In some of our elementary schools, students attend Junior Achievement's Biz Town.
-While this is not systemic, it is noteworthy to share that students get this increased exposure to financial literacy.
-Evidence: EverFi's pre- and post-assessments are used to assess financial literacy knowledge and skills.
-Junior Achievement's (JA) resources are used and each unit includes pre- and post- / 0 assessments.
-6-8 AACPS students in our middle schools meet the financial literacy requirements through three specific content areas.
-The Social Studies curriculum embraced a significant integration of Financial Literacy lessons and activities provided by the Maryland Council for Economic Education and continues to leverage the curriculum and activities offered by EverFi and Junior
+Anne Arundel Contact: Nicole Howard at 410-222-5500 / nbhoward@aacps.org 3-5 AACPS students in elementary schools meet the financial literacy requirements through two specific content areas, Reading and Social Studies.
+The Reading Series has a strong Financial Literacy alignment in the reading selections for grades K - 5, and the Social Studies content focuses on economics aligned to the financial literacy standards.
+Furthermore, the Mathematics curriculum also addresses the value of money and introduces students to savings.
+In some of the elementary schools, students attend Junior Achievement's Biz Town.
+While Biz Town is not a systemic initiative, it is noteworthy to share that students' participating get additional exposure to financial literacy.

-Achievement.
+Social Studies work products in Grade 1, Quarter 4; Grade 2, Quarter 2 and Grade 3: Quarter 3.
+Junior Achievement's (JA) resources are used, and each unit includes pre- and post-assessments.
+EverFi's pre- and post-assessments are used to assess financial literacy knowledge and skills.
+Junior Achievement's (JA) resources are used, and each unit includes pre- and post-assessments.

+6-8 AACPS students in middle schools meet the financial literacy requirements through three specific content areas.
+The Social Studies curriculum embraced a significant integration of Financial Literacy lessons and activities provided by the Maryland Council for Economic Education and continues to leverage the curriculum and activities offered by EverFi and Junior Achievement.
 Our English/Language Arts reading selections continue to supplement our focus on financial literacy.
 For our comprehensive middle schools, the Family and Consumer Science course in the 6th grade features lessons on financial literacy.
 We also offer the Stock Market Game as a class and Money 8 in all our middle schools as an elective course.

-Evidence: EverFi's pre- and post-assessments along with locally developed classroom assessments are used to assess financial literacy knowledge and skills.
+EverFi's pre- and post-assessments along with locally developed classroom assessments are used to assess financial literacy knowledge and skills.